A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Introduction

 \qu{Gold standard measurements} of causal effects are done via sequentially assigning subjects to treatment groups randomly.
 The justification for randomization is elegantly summed up by \citet[page 245]{Cornfield1959} who wrote that known and unknown covariate differences among the T and C groups will be small and the bounds on these differences are known.

 What does \qu{randomly} mean precisely in a sequential experiment?
-The naive sequential assignment is via independent fair coin flips (termed the \emph{the Bernoulli Trial} \citealp[Chapter 4.2]{Imbens2015}).
-However, there are two downsides to the naive design.
-First, the number of assignments to the treatment group is random and will likely be different than the number of assignments to the control group (which adds variance and lowers power under standard response model assumptions).
-Two, the covariate differences between treatment goups are anything but small.
+The naive sequential assignment is via independent fair coin flips termed the \emph{Bernoulli Trial} \citep[Chapter 4.2]{Imbens2015}.
+This naive design is unbiased but has downsides that negatively impact estimation efficiency and experimental power.
+First, the number of assignments to the treatment group is random and will likely be different from the number of assignments to the control group.
+Second, the covariate differences between treatment groups are anything but small especially for modest sample sizes.
 Consider each subject to have $p$ covariates measured at the time they entire the trial (and hence are fixed).
 If they are drawn from independent processes, then the probability of at least one covariate exhibiting a statistically significant mean difference between the T and C groups is $1 - (1 - \alpha)^p$ where $\alpha$ is the level of significance.
-For a typical clinical trial with 15 covariates and $\alpha = 5\%$, there is more than a 50\% chance that at least one covariate has a statistically significant mean difference and this phenomenon does not disappar with larger $n$.
+For a typical clinical trial with 15 covariates and $\alpha = 5\%$, there is more than a 50\% chance that at least one covariate has a statistically significant mean difference, a phenomenon that does not disappear with larger sample sizes.

+Solving the first problem of unequal number of treatments and controls is trivial by employing one of the $\binom{n}{n/2}$ allocations vectors that have an equal number of treatments and controls.
+Designs that do so are termed \emph{forced balance} procedures \citep[Chapter 3.3.]{Rosenberger2016}, the simplest of which employs one of these allocation vectors randomly, a design termed either \emph{complete randomization} or the term we prefer herein, \emph{balanced completely randomized design} (BCRD) as in \citet{Wu1981}.
+BCRD is considered a \emph{restricted} design since it does not allow for all possible allocations as in the Bernoulli trial, but this restriction is very minor.

+One can argue that the second consideration is not important to address as after employing BCRD, the data can be analyzed with a linear regression estimator that can adjust for even severe covariate imbalances.
+This is true if the model is truly linear; the regression estimator is very difficult to improve upon using experimental design \citep[Section 2.3.2]{Kapelner2020}.
+However, real-world models exhibit non-linearities and interactions.
+Designs tailored for the real-world setting can yield significant power improvement and employing the regression estimator in conjunction amplifies this power improvement (we observe this in Section~\ref{sec:simulations}).